 Am I guaranteed more financial aid?

 Unfortunately, no. Each submission is reviewed on a case-by-case basis and the outcome will be dependent on the information provided and federal regulations.
-The result of the review may include additional financial options or no changes to the student's current eligibility.
+The result of the review may include additional financial options, including grants and/or loans, or no changes to the student's current eligibility.

-What types of aid are impacted by the Special Condition review?
+What types of aid are impacted by the Special Circumstance review?

 - The types of aid will vary by student and their eligibility.
 The review could result